team-sandiego/ohdeer/README.md

 Possible limitations of this app include:

-  -Limited reports coming from rural areas where the population is scarce
+  - Limited reports coming from rural areas where the population is scarce

-  -Users having little interest on taking time to fill out a report
+  - Users having little interest on taking time to fill out a report

-  -Users not being able to recognize certain species they see in order to describe them
+  - Users not being able to recognize certain species they see in order to describe them

-  -In the future, including traffic volume data and numbers of species data should be included as a temporal study to see the difference the app is making in regards to animal conservation
+  - In the future, including traffic volume data and numbers of species data should be included as a temporal study to see the difference the app is making in regards to animal conservation

 ## Data Sources